zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 ### Prefer Dependency Injection to Hardwiring Resources

 Static utility classes and singletons are inappropriate for classes whose behavior is parameterized by an underlying resource.
-For example, SpellChecker depends on an underlying dictionary.
-What is required to support multiple instances of a class with each of them using the underlying resource desired by the client?
-A simple pattern that satisfy this requirement is to pass the resource into the constructor when creating a new instance.
-This is one form of dependency injection.
+For example, `SpellChecker` depends on an underlying dictionary.
+What is required to support multiple instances of a class with each of them using the desired underlying resource?
+A simple pattern that satisfy this requirement is to pass the resource into the constructor when creating a new instance. __This is one form of dependency injection__.

 ### Avoid Creating Unnecessary Objects

+__Tag__
+* String Constant Pool
+* String Creation & Storage
+* String Immutability
+* String Intern

 There are two ways to create a string.
 * `s1 = "haha"`